aubreyrees/pluggable-list/README.rst

   well as callbacks to reflect reverts to the list to get it back to it's state prior to operation.

-There are also callbacks that can invoked when searching and sorting the list.
+Functions can also be registered as callbacks to be invoked when searching and sorting the list.

 Finally methods are distributed across multiple mixins to allow for partial implementation of the list interface.